 This works every time.
 The reply you usually get will be:

 "Great!
 Just signed up and giving the product a go.
 Thanks!"

-9 out of 10 times the people that turn out to be a bad fit will self select during a trial and just leave.
-The prospects that are a good fit will love your product so much that they will not negotiate hard for a discount since they now really understand its value.
+Nine out of 10 times, the people that turn out to be a bad fit will self-select during a trial and just leave.
+The prospects that are a good fit will love your product so much that they won't negotiate hard for a discount since they now really understand its value.

 Even if they do, it's fine to give great customers a good price because you know they are buying for all the right reasons and will probably stay with you for a long time.

 We've done this thousands of times with great success when people ask us to give them a better price for our sales CRM.

 Want to learn how to handle other common sales objections startups encounter?
 Click below!

 How do you manage the pricing objection in sales?

 What usually is behind the pricing objection in sales and how to manage it successfully to close more deals and make more sales.

 If you're the founder of an incipient startup, it's tempting to offer your product or service for free to get to initial traction.
 That's mostly a bad idea though - which is why I advise founders to focus on getting paying customers as soon as possible.
 But once you ask prospects to part with their money, you'll encounter resistance.
 People who just told you how much they love your idea, and how great it would be to have such a thing as yours suddenly become a lot less enthusiastic about your product.